wiklundm/arcticsleddogclub/README.md

 ## First Time visitor Goals

-a.
-As a First Time Visitor, I want to understand the purpose and concept of the website and learn more about the club.
+* As a First Time Visitor, I want to understand the purpose and concept of the website and learn more about the club.
-b.
-As a First Time Visitor, I want to easily navigate throughout the website.
+* As a First Time Visitor, I want to easily navigate throughout the website.
-c.
-As a First Time Visitor, I want to find information about the courses.
+* As a First Time Visitor, I want to find information about the courses.
-d.
-As a First Time Visitor, I want to find contact information to the club.
+* As a First Time Visitor, I want to find contact information to the club.
-e.
-As a First Time Visitor, I want to be able to join the club to meet people with simular interests.
+* As a First Time Visitor, I want to be able to join the club to meet people with simular interests.

 ## Returning Visitor goals

-a.
-As a Returning Visitor, I want to be able to send messages to the club and apply for the courses.
+* As a Returning Visitor, I want to be able to send messages to the club and apply for the courses.
-b.
-As a Returning Visitor, I want to know the club's policy and regulations needed to know when joining the club.
+* As a Returning Visitor, I want to know the club's policy and regulations needed to know when joining the club.
-c.
-As a Returning Visitor, I want to have access to social media links for news, updates, reviews and other information.
+* As a Returning Visitor, I want to have access to social media links for news, updates, reviews and other information.

 # DESIGN PROCESS